dmalexa5/cli-macro-tool/README.md

 ## Installation

-_For co-ops/interns: It is recommended that you use `dist/main.exe`.
-If you do want to edit and/or build the source code:_
+_For co-ops/interns: It is recommended that you download and run `dist/main.exe`.
+However, if you do want to edit and/or build the source code:_

 1. Clone the repo
    ```sh